AlexDragoi7/DataEngineering-Countries_Data/README.md

 *Data was extracted and transformed accordingly - e.g. Population / land area data was cleared of commas or dashes, while being correctly formatted (float, int).

 Technologies used:
 - Jupyter Notebook
 - Python
 - PostgreSQL + SQL (to be added)
-- SQLAlchemy (engine)
+- Ubuntu 22.04
-- Seaborn / Matplotlib - data visualizations (to be added)
+- Seaborn / Matplotlib data visualizations
-- Cronjob (if necessary)
+- Cronjob *to be added*